-Digital technologies are becoming an important part of teaching and study programs in general: To create innovative concepts the Hesse-wide project “Digitally supported teaching and learning in Hesse” starts on February 1, 2019.
-The project is funded with approximately 10 million euros by the Hessian Ministry for Science and Arts (HMWK).
-Eleven Hessian universities – including Hochschule Geisenheim University - are part of the project which aims at identifying the didactic and technical requirements for the permanent use of new technologies in teaching.
+Digital technologies have long become an indispensable part of teaching and study programs: Aiming to come up with innovative concepts, the state-wide project entitled “Digital-based teaching and learning in Hesse” will kick off on February 1, 2019.
+Hesse's Ministry for Science and Arts (HMWK) has provided a total of 10 million euros in funding for the project.
+Eleven universities in Hesse – including Hochschule Geisenheim University – are taking part in the project which aims to identify the educational and technical requirements for the long-term application of new technologies in the field of teaching.

-The three core elements of the project are: Barrier-free access for students to high quality digitalized teaching materials, promoting the use of digital technologies in teaching and learning and a virtual space for teachers where they can discuss and test innovative digitalization concepts.
-Apart from that teachers will be supported with didactic, organizational-technical and legal advice when it comes to creating digital learning materials and individual qualification.
+The three core elements of the project are: full accessibility to high-quality digitalized teaching materials, promoting the use of digital technologies in teaching and learning and a virtual space for teachers where they can discuss and test innovative digitalization concepts.
+In addition, teachers will be given educational, organizational, technical and legal advice on creating digital learning materials and on what individual skills are needed.

-The project “Digitally supported teaching and learning in Hesse” develops prototypes for different forms of cooperation between the universities as well as a web portal with digital teaching and learning materials.
-The participating universities found local service centers or establish additional job positions.
-This is what Hochschule Geisenheim did in the Department for University Didactics and eLearning.
-The eLearning team came into existence in February 2016 and acts as a multiplier for those developments that the government aims for on a state-wide level.
-At the same time the department acts as a contact for teachers and makes sure the university administration receives feedback on the process.
+The “Digital-based teaching and learning in Hesse” project develops prototypes for different forms of cooperation between the universities as well as a web portal containing digital teaching and learning materials.
+The participating universities set up local service centers or establish additional job positions.
+This is what Hochschule Geisenheim has done at the Department for University Didactics and eLearning.
+The eLearning team was set up in February 2016 and functions as a multiplier of the developments the government is aiming to achieve at a state-wide level.
+The department also acts as a contact for teachers and ensures the university administration receives feedback on the process.

-The total funding amounts to 9.9 million euros.
-Each of the eleven universities receives the same amount for establishing and supporting the local service centers.
-The University of Marburg also receives a budget for the service center as well as for the organization and implementation of the innovation forums and the creation of the web portal.
-Thus almost half of the funds go to a mutual digitally supported teaching program.
-At the end of the funding period a panel of experts will be evaluating the project.
-If the evaluation is positive and the state budget allows it, a permanent mutual Hessian program for digitally supported teaching and learning is going to be established.
+Total funding amounts to 9.9 million euros.
+Each of the eleven universities receives the same amount for setting up and supporting the local service centers.
+The University of Marburg has been given a budget for the service center as well as for the organization and implementation of the innovation forums and establishing the web portal.
+This means that almost half of the funds are invested in a joint digital-based teaching program.
+At the end of the funding period a panel of experts will assess the project.
+If the assessment is positive and state budget permitting, a long-term joint program will be established for digital-based teaching and learning in Hesse.